rhysdownard/html-card-game/README.md

 ## Files

 There are all the element files needed to populate the page including a main image, a Favicon and icons for the bullet points.
-These can be replaced in the HTML with new elements as needed and referenced accordingly to change the image layout
+These can be replaced in the HTML with new elements as needed and referenced accordingly to change the image layout.

+The index.html file contains the page structure.

+Page styles can be edited in the CSS file.

 ## Installation